JavaCafe01/firefox-css/README.md

 ### Stylus

 Install the [stylus firefox extension](https://addons.mozilla.org/en-US/firefox/addon/styl-us/).
-After that copy & paste the contents of the files in the stylus folder over into your extension settings.
+After that copy & paste the contents of the files in the stylesheets folder over into your extension settings.

 ## Screenshots